ShawkiS/Brainia-Ethereum-Curriculum/README.md

 ### Assignments:

- - Build a POC of transactions from scratch including the ability to sign transactions (build the cryptography from scratch)
+ - Build a POC of transactions from scratch including the ability to sign a transaction and send it (build the cryptography from scratch)
  - Write a technical introduction article for Bitcoin or a topic that was so interesting for you (I mean so technical)

 ## #3 Week: